capawesome-team/capacitor-firebase/packages/authentication/README.md

 #### IdTokenChangeListener

-Callback to receive the id token change notifications.
+Callback to receive the ID token change notifications.

 <code>(change: <a href="#getidtokenresult">GetIdTokenResult</a>): void</code>